lukrycyfa/crowdfund-tutorial-project/README.md

 ### Add Your Metamask Private Key To The .env file in the root

 - create a .env file in the root directory
-- create three metamask accounts, export the private keys and update this keys
+- create three metamask accounts, export the private keys and update these keys

 ```yaml
 export PRIVATE_KEY_OWNER="Your Metamask Private Key One"